Spending Strategies

 Bengen's original study used historical backtesting - testing every actual 30-year sequence of returns.
 Monte Carlo simulation takes a different approach: it generates thousands of synthetic return sequences from a probability distribution.
 This allows testing scenarios that have never occurred historically but are statistically plausible.

-When tested with fat-tail distributions that capture the true frequency of market crashes, the 4% rule's success rate can drop from ~95% to 85% or lower — a meaningful difference for retirement security.
+When tested with fat-tail distributions that capture the true frequency of market crashes, the 4% rule's success rate can drop from ~95% to 85% or lower - a meaningful difference for retirement security.
+We break down why the 4% rule is not a rule in detail.

 Dynamic Alternatives